Researcher at Institute for Russian and Eurasian Studies, Affiliated

-Dr. Sofie Bedford is an affiliated researcher at Institute for Russian and Eurasian Studies (IRES) at Uppsala University .
-She has a Ph.D. in Political Science from Stockholm University and an MA in Peace and Conflict Research from Uppsala University.
-The title of her 2009 PhD thesis is Islamic Activism in Azerbaijan: Repression and Mobilization in a Post-Soviet Context.
-Dr. Bedford has recently been working on two research projects further described below.
+I am an Associate Professor (Docent) in Political Science and affiliated researcher at Institute for Russian and Eurasian Studies (IRES) at Uppsala University.
+I have a Ph.D. in Political Science from Stockholm University and an MA in Peace and Conflict Research from Uppsala University.
+The title of my 2009 PhD thesis is Islamic Activism in Azerbaijan: Repression and Mobilization in a Post-Soviet Context.
+My two recent research projects are further described below.

 Keywords: social movements political mobilization hybrid regimes and democratization post- soviet eurasia and the caucasus opposition azerbaijan turkey islamic activism belarus

-Dr. Sofie Bedford is an affiliated researcher at the Institute for Russian and Eurasian Studies (IRES) and has also recently been teaching East European Studies at the Department of Political Science at University of Vienna, Austria.
+Dr. Sofie Bedford is an Associate Professor (Docent) in Political Science and an affiliated researcher at the Institute for Russian and Eurasian Studies (IRES) and has also recently been teaching East European Studies at the Department of Political Science at University of Vienna, Austria.
 Her Ph.D. project focused on processes of Islamic revivalism and community mobilization and involved extensive fieldwork in Azerbaijan and Uzbekistan.
-She has since continued her research on religious, political and civic activism in the Azerbaijani context but also in comparison to other authoritarian states.
+She has since continued her research on religious, political and civic activism in the Azerbaijani context but also in comparison to other authoritarian states (Belarus in particular).
 Dr. Bedford was the main coordinator of the 4-year project Building Sustainable Opposition in Electoral Authoritarian Regimes (funded by The Swedish Research Council) and has successfully established herself as a leading expert on opposition and mobilization in the post-Soviet sphere, Azerbaijan and Belarus in particular.
 She has published widely on the topic in academic journals and edited volumes and is currently working on a book manuscript with the preliminary title: Post-Soviet Authoritarianism in Azerbaijan and Belarus: Opposition and Regime Consolidation.

 Project: Security, Equality and Mindsets in South Caucasus (SEMS)